NVIDIA/ais-k8s/operator/README.md

 > **WARNING:** AIS K8S Operator (or, simply, AIS Operator) is currently undergoing active development - non-backward compatible changes are to be expected at any moment.

+### Walkthrough
+If you'd like to get started quickly, you can find a [walkthrough here](../docs/walkthrough.md), taking you through a complete AIStore deployment using the operator.

 ## Deploying AIS Cluster
 ### Prerequisites
 * K8s cluster